How the NHL's First Black Captain Gives Back

 There’s much more to Jarome Iginla’s story than being the first black captain of an NHL team.
 He is also renowned for his social commitment and generosity off the ice.

 “Iggy” grew up in a single-parent household in St. Albert, Alberta.
 It was thanks to his grandparents that he started to play hockey.
-His hard work paid off and, in 1996, at the age of 18, Iggy was drafted into the NHL.
+His hard work paid off and, in 1996, at the age of 18, Iggy was drafted into the NHL for the Calgary Flames.
 He went on to become a multiple-award-winning hockey player and two-time Olympic champion.
 But he never forgot his struggles in his rise to hockey stardom.
 Today, he plays an important role for many young hockey-loving Canadians by promoting diversity in hockey.

 |Interest Level||Grade 7 - Grade 12|

 |Reading Level||Grade 5|

 |Genre||High/Low, Nonfiction, Young Adult|

 |Imprint||Lorimer Children & Teens|

 Nicole Mortillaro is a sports editor and writer from Toronto.
 Her first book in the Recordbooks series was Something to Prove, a biography of hockey player Bobby Clarke.

 Lerner eSource™ offers free digital teaching and learning resources, including Common Core State Standards (CCSS) teaching guides.
 These guides, created by classroom teachers, offer short lessons and writing exercises that give students specific instruction and practice using Common Core skills and strategies.
 Lerner eSource also provides additional resources including online activities, downloadable/printable graphic organizers, and additional educational materials that would also support Common Core instruction.
 Download, share, pin, print, and save as many of these free resources as you like!